 The Nuffield Family Justice Observatory (NFJO) has today published a follow-up consultation report (external link, opens in a new tab) entitled Remote hearings in the family justice system: reflections and experiences.

-Following the outbreak of the COVID-19 pandemic, and the introduction of social distancing measures, the family courts in England and Wales rapidly adapted to using telephone and video hearings.
+Following the outbreak of the COVID-19 pandemic, and the introduction of social distancing measures, the Family Court in England and Wales rapidly adapted to using telephone and video hearings.
 In light of this significant change, the President of the Family Division asked the NFJO to undertake a rapid consultation on the use of remote hearings in the family court.
 The consultation ran for a two-week period in April 2020 and more than 1,000 people responded.

 The current report provides an overview of the findings of a follow up consultation process undertaken between 10 and 30 September 2020.
 1,306 respondents completed a survey, several organisations submitted additional information, and focus groups and interviews were undertaken with parents.